 Whatever happens, happens for a reason.
 Same rule applies on the absconded employees.
 If they decide to quit a job breaching the employment contract, it is assumed that they have wrong intentions.
 Usually, an employee runs away in following circumstances:

-- » If an employee applies for leaves for some emergency and he goes on leave even after receiving disapproval from his manager.
+» If an employee applies for leaves for some emergency and he go on leave even after receiving disapproval from his manager.

 a) Is unable to face the competitive work environment